-What will it be missing?
+What will Disney Plus be missing?

 The Disney streaming service won't have content from outside of the Disney ecosystem, as far as we know.
 That might seem obvious enough, but services like Netflix and Hulu have such diverse offerings because of their wide partnerships and licensing deals.

-Should I subscribe to Disney's streaming service?
+Should I subscribe to Disney Plus?

 Disney plans to tap into its estimable vault of franchises to create exclusive and potentially compelling new content, along with creating a single streaming service for watching all of the latest and greatest movies and TV shows from across the Disney creative ecosystem.

 The Disney streaming service won't be as comprehensive or wide-ranging as some rivals, but Disney, Star Wars, and Marvel fans might have trouble resisting some of the original shows and movies coming down the pipeline.
-We're certainly excited to see what Disney has in mind for the live-action Star Wars series, above all, but other projects sound compelling as well.
+We're certainly excited to see what Disney Plus has in mind for the live-action Star Wars series, above all, but other projects sound compelling as well.

 - Best TV streaming service: Netflix, Hulu and more compared